-The Company has reported and disclosed its level of adoption of PSE's recommended Corporate Governance Guidelines.
-The Company's overall assessment of its good governance practices is generally and substantially aligned with international best practices.
-It continually seeks to improve corporate governance and is reviewing other recommended guidelines regarding Board structure, ERM framework, integrity of external audit function and respect of stakeholders' rights.
+The Company has complied with the reporting and disclosure of its level of adoption of PSE's Corporate Governance Guidelines.
+The Company's overall assessment of its good governance practices is generally being in conformance and aligned with international best practices.